Hydrogen (software)

-Hydrogen is an open source drum machine created by Alessandro Cominu, an Italian programmer who goes by the pseudonym Comix.
+Hydrogen is an open-source drum machine created by Alessandro Cominu, an Italian programmer who goes by the pseudonym Comix.
 Its main goal is to provide professional yet simple and intuitive pattern-based drum programming.

-Hydrogen was originally developed for Linux, and later ported to Mac OS X. Support for Microsoft Windows seemed to have been abandoned, since the last build dated to 2006 for 4 years.
-However, a Windows port exists since the 0.9.6 version, and it is now in beta stage.
+Hydrogen was originally developed for Linux, and later ported to Mac OS X and Windows.
 The graphical user interface for the application uses Qt library, and all code is released under GPL-2.0-or-later.

 Features

 These are some of the features of Hydrogen: